METRIX IAP

 Creative Direction

-Extreme close-up of fabric weave — performance-gradeweight texture visible to the naked eye.
+Extreme close-up of fabric weave — heavyweight texture visible to the naked eye.
 No background distractions.
 Black fabric, natural light.
-The product proves itself visually without copy doing the performance-grade lifting.
-Paired with "Premium feel.
-Performance fit.
+The product proves itself visually without copy doing the heavy lifting.
+Paired with "Hwt feel.
+Athletic fit.
 Built to be worn cold." as primary text.

 Test Budget